 Under the CARES Act, if you make an agreement with your servicer (or another creditor) to defer one or more payments, make a partial payment, forbear any delinquent amounts, modify a loan or contract, or get any other assistance or relief—called an "accommodation" under the law—because you were affected by COVID-19, the servicer has to report the account as current to the credit reporting agencies if you weren't already delinquent.
 This protection is available beginning January 31, 2020, and ends 120 days after enactment, or 120 days after the date the national emergency declaration for the coronavirus is terminated, whichever occurs later.

 Contact your loan servicer, talk to a lawyer, or speak to a HUD-approved housing counselor to find out what options you have.
+You can also check your state government’s website to find out about available mortgage assistance.
 If you're able to work something out with the servicer, the law prohibiting adverse credit reporting applies.

 If you need a more permanent solution, say after a forbearance period ends, you may apply for a loan modification or another option.
 Fannie Mae and Freddie Mac offer eligible homeowners modifications, often after a forbearance.
 Homeowners with FHA-insured loans have access to FHA’s suite of loss mitigation options.
 VA-backed loans can be modified as well.
 If you have another type of loan, most banks and mortgage lenders offer in-house ("proprietary") modifications.